Ishaan-Dev5/sanatak/sprint-2/SonarQubeHA.md

 ## 1. Introduction

-This document provides a comprehensive overview of , workflow diagrams, advantages and disadvantages.
+This document provides an overview of implementing High Availability (HA) for SonarQube, including its purpose, workflow architecture, advantages, disadvantages, best practices, and disaster recovery considerations

 ---

-## 2. What is SonarQube?
+## 2. What is SonarQube High Availability?
 SonarQube is a widely used open-source platform for continuous inspection of code quality.
 It helps developers identify bugs, code smells, vulnerabilities, and technical debt across multiple programming languages.
+By deploying SonarQube in a clustered architecture with multiple application and search nodes, supported by a load balancer and a highly available database, organizations can maintain continuous code quality checks as part of their CI/CD pipelines.

 High Availability refers to the deployment strategy that ensures continuous operation of SonarQube services without significant downtime.